VidaGallo/Thesis/MBA_Optimization/README_MBA.md

 ### Additional Comments:
 - 2 graphs: 1 for bus lines, 1 for rebalancing archs
-- Graphs are saved as MultiDiGraphs() (multigraphs, directional) Each arch has a unique key = "bus line"
+- Graphs are saved as MultiDiGraphs() => multigraphs, directional and each arch has a unique key = "bus line"
 - The input info is saved usually as csv, the outputs instead as json